tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/弹性公网IP计费_intl.md

 ### Idle fee

-For the bare IPs that are not bound with any cloud product instance and the bill-by-traffic EIPs, you are charged with a resource occupation fee based on the table below.
+For bare IPs not bound with any cloud product instances and bill-by-traffic EIPs, a resource occupation fee applies.
+See the below table:

 | Region of the EIP | Price per Hour for EIPs Without Bindings (If the duration is less than 1 hour, the EIP is billed on a pro rata basis) |
 |---------|---------|